 The dungeons are also where a quirk of the original Apple II programming shines.
-A color TV could be used as the system’s display, and by manipulating the RF signal, the system could produce white, green, and magenta lines.
+A color TV could be used as the system’s display, and the Apple II’s “high-res” mode could produce white, green, and purple lines.
 Garriott uses this very intelligently, setting up color contrast to highlight doors, or walls on opposite sides of a room.
 The later PC port of this displays only white lines, and becomes even harder to navigate for it.
 Sometimes the original really is the best, and Apple II emulators can reproduce this effect.

 Enemies only appear in the dungeons, and all combat is effectively turn-based.
 Each of your attacks or movements with an enemy nearby lets them perform another attack themselves.
 Most critters can only do melee damage, and spotting them with enough distance to use an arrow, thrown axe, or amulet blast will save you some damage.
 You must be facing a foe to attack, and pressing the A key lets you pick a weapon and shows the randomized results of your strike.
 Beyond that, it’s simple back-and-forth until someone prevails.